MULTIVERSE

 Curator: John Ángel Rodríguez

-The artists invited to this exhibition project are addressing a varied range of aspects surrounding the topic of multidimensionality, for instance, some of them are focusing on the invisibility of physical phenomena, whilst in others cases we can find complex ways of subverting the properties of the materials with which they execute their works and in another scenario they are exploring parallel universes unearthed in microscopic dimensions or internal universes, these actions let those imperceptible realities appear through a meticulous juxtaposition of uncanny fragments.
+The artists invited to this exhibition project are addressing a varied range of aspects surrounding the topic of multidimensionality.
+For instance, some of them focus on the invisibility of physical phenomena, while others explore complex ways of subverting the properties of the materials with which they create their works.
+In other cases, artists investigate parallel universes unearthed in microscopic dimensions or internal universes, allowing those imperceptible realities to appear through a meticulous juxtaposition of uncanny fragments.
 For this reason, the whole exhibition is conceived as an installation featuring a set of new artworks.

-The diverse pieces collected here are not meant to be an illustration of the texts that have been shared with the participating artists; is rather a platform of inquiry to acquaint the spectators with some of the fundamental aspects of these scientific speculations, in this way the technoscientific study emerged from the intersections with art proposes a methodological antecedent, which tries to place a doubt before the political models established in our contemporary societies.
-Nevertheless, this referential action does not imply an exact and interpretative writing of the scientific text in visual terms.
-The works presented by the artists at Multiverse are rearranging these terms without necessarily finding a continuous reference to their external materialization.
-A central idea of the exhibition is to generate responses and considerations aiming to strive new interpretations from the audience regarding these scientific theories.
+The diverse pieces collected here are not meant to be an illustration of the texts that have been shared with the participating artists; rather, they are a platform of inquiry to acquaint the spectators with some of the fundamental aspects of these scientific speculations.
+In this way, the technoscientific study that emerged from the intersections with art proposes a methodological antecedent, which aims to place a doubt before the political models established in our contemporary societies.
+Nevertheless, this referential action does not imply an exact and interpretative rendering of the scientific text in visual terms.
+The works presented by the artists in Multiverse rearrange these terms without necessarily finding a continuous reference to their external materialization.
+A central idea of the exhibition is to generate responses and considerations from the audience, striving for new interpretations regarding these scientific theories.